 - Dr Harriet Tenenbaum

-You’ll be invited to join our Social Emotions and Equality in Relations Research Group (SEER), where our members conduct research for the EU, UK research councils, UK Government departments and agencies, industry organisation, and charities.
+You’ll be invited to join our Social Emotions and Equality in Relations Research Group where our members conduct research for the EU, UK research councils, UK Government departments and agencies, industry organisations and charities.
 Recent projects have included:

 - Humour to counteract the effects of sexual objectification